Norfolk: Swainsthorpe

 Historical Geography

-Swainsthorpe is in Humbleyard hundred.
+Swainsthorpe is in Humbleyard Hundred.

 - Parish outline and location.

-- See Parish Map for Henstead Registration District, 1836
+- See Parish Map for Humbleyard Hundred

 - Modern and Historical Maps

-- Maps of the parish and nearby places.
+- Maps of the parish.

-See also Norfolk Parish Links: Maps
+See Norfolk Parish Links: Military Records

 Poorhouses, Poor Law, etc